graphite-project/graphite-web/docs/install-pip.rst

    pip install carbon --install-option="--install-scripts=/usr/bin" --install-option="--install-lib=/usr/lib/python2.6/site-packages" --install-option="--install-data=/var/lib/graphite"

-.. _graphite-web-custom-location-pip:

 Installing Graphite-web in a Custom Location
 --------------------------------------------
 Installation of Graphite-web in a custom location with `pip` is similar to doing so from a source install.
 Arguments to the underlying ``setup.py`` controlling installation location can be passed through `pip` with the ``--install-option`` option.

-See :ref:`graphite-web-custom-location` for details on default locations and available arguments
+See :ref:`graphite-web-custom-location-source` for details on default locations and available arguments

 For example, to install everything in ``/srv/graphite/``: